samuelmtimbo/unit/README.md

 ### [ioun.it](https://ioun.it)

-UNIT IO is a platform specialized in unit software: tools, infrastructure and services for building and scaling unit systems on the cloud.
+Platform specialized in unit software: tools and and services for building, maintaining and scaling units on the cloud.

 ### [iframe.land](https://iframe.land)